dabg3/delivery-manager/README.md

 ## Creating a native executable

+_Warning: `libdelivery.so` has not been integrated on the native images, copy from JVM Dockerfile.
-_Warning: requires testing, does it work?_
+Does it work?_

 You can create a native executable using: